gradlab/SC2-kinetics-immune-history/README.md

 ```

 # Data cleaning
-Provided in the `data` folder are three versions of the raw data:
+Provided in the `data` folder are two versions of the raw data:
 1. `ct_data_cleaned.csv`: the raw data prior to pre-processing for regression analyses.
 Note that there are a number of variables which are used only in these scripts.
-A summary of variables is provided in `data/data_description.txt`.
 2. `data_for_regressions.RData`: the cleaned data used for all of the regression analyses and viral kinetics model.
 This has some additional variables, transformations, filters and categorizations to facilitate the model fitting.

 # Raw data analyses